 The blue doctor had grown on her, something akin to a fungus, she suspected.
 There was something about him that made her stay with him, endure him, but it just was not strong enough to make her continue on.
 There was no point to putting herself through it anymore.
-He was not the only person that would ever put up with her on a long term basis and she knew that for a fact.
+He was not the only person that would ever put up with her on a long-term basis and she knew that for a fact.

 "Do what?" he asked in a bemused tone.

 "This."
 The green-skinned woman motioned to the both of them and then she placed the ring that he had given her on the table between the two of them.
 She had been tempted to melt the ring, but she did not even have the energy to be malicious right now.
-Really, the only things that she wanted was for everything to be corrected and then to just move on; she had no desire to be mean.
+Really, the only things that she wanted were for everything to be corrected and then to just move on; she had no desire to be mean.

 "I don't understand," he replied while looking down at the ring and then looking back up at his girlfriend.
 His confusion was evident in his beady, black eyes.